Prenatal perception: Prenatal pain

-The report specifically identified the anterior cingulate as the area of the cerebral cortex responsible for pain processing.
+The report specifically identified the anterior cingulate as the area of the cerebral cortex responsible for processing of pain.
 The anterior cingulate is part of the cerebral cortex, which begins to develop in the fetus at week 26.
-A co-author of that report revisited the evidence in 2020, specifically the functionality of the thalamic projections into the cortical subplate, and posited "an immediate and unreflective pain experience...from as early as 12 weeks."
+A co-author of that report reviewed the evidence in 2020, specifically the functionality of the thalamic projections into the cortical subplate, and posited "an immediate and unreflective pain experience...from as early as 12 weeks."

 There is a consensus among developmental neurobiologists that the establishment of thalamocortical connections (at weeks 22–34, reliably at 29) is a critical event with regard to fetal perception of pain, as they allow peripheral sensory information to arrive at the cortex.

-Electroencephalography indicates that the capacity for functional pain perception in premature infants does not exist before 29 or 30 weeks; a 2005 meta-analysis states that withdrawal reflexes and changes in heart rates and hormone levels in response to invasive procedures are reflexes that do not indicate fetal pain.
+Electroencephalography indicates that the capacity for functional pain perception in premature infants does not exist before 29 or 30 weeks; a 2005 meta-analysis states that withdrawal reflexes and changes of heart rates and hormone levels in response to invasive procedures are reflexes that do not indicate fetal pain.

-Several lines of evidence suggest that a fetus does not awaken during its time in the womb.
-Much of the literature on fetal pain simply extrapolates from findings and research on premature babies.
+Several types of evidence suggest that a fetus does not awaken during its time in the womb.
+Much of the literature concerning fetal pain simply extrapolates from findings and research of premature babies.
 The presence of such chemicals as adenosine, pregnanolone, and prostaglandin-D2 in both human and animal fetuses, indicate that the fetus is both sedated and anesthetized when in the womb.
 These chemicals are oxidized with the newborn's first few breaths and washed out of the tissues, increasing consciousness.
-If the fetus is asleep throughout gestation then the possibility of fetal pain is greatly minimized, although some studies found that the adenosine levels in third-trimester fetuses are only slightly higher than those in adults' blood.
+If the fetus is asleep throughout gestation then the possibility of fetal pain is greatly minimized, although some studies found that the adenosine levels in third-trimester fetuses are only slightly greater than those in adults' blood.